 —Father Richard Kunst

-Statement from Bishop Robert Brom regarding this 2nd class relic
+Statement from Bishop Robert Brom regarding the 2nd class relic featured above:

 This crucifix together with the miraculous medal and safety pin were given to me by Mother Teresa of Calcutta from her hospital gown in January 1992 while she was hospitalized here in San Diego, and I was the active bishop.
 She did so to emphasize the point she was making in a visit with me that to be truly Christian we must love Jesus and one another, especially in the distressing disguise of the poor, as he first loves us — “with love ’til it hurts.”